bo3b/hyperscan-nuget/upload_results/readme.txt

 Builds intel/hyperscan from a git submodule, to create Nuget package.  https://github.com/intel/hyperscan

+Developer information for hyperscan from Intel: https://www.intel.com/content/www/us/en/developer/articles/guide/get-started-with-hyperscan-on-windows.html

-The basic build environment here is Cygwin, required for several components.
-Cmake from VS2019 is required to produce a VS2019 sln file, cygwin cmake won't work. msbuild is required for the ending VS2019 build.
+Based on those instructions, the basic build environment here is Cygwin, required for several components.
+Cmake from VS2019 is required to produce a VS2019 sln file, cygwin cmake won't work because it does not have the "Visual Studio 16 2019" -G target. msbuild is required for the ending VS2019 build.
 The visual studio toolset is set to v141.

-Developer information from Intel: https://www.intel.com/content/www/us/en/developer/articles/guide/get-started-with-hyperscan-on-windows.html

 This project just packages the Intel/Hyperscan into a nuget package for convenience.
-There are no windows binaries or other easy ways to use this package on windows, and the build process here is completely bizarre, so this encapsulates all that into a simple Nuget download.
+There are no windows binaries or other easy ways to use this package on windows, and the build process for hyperscan is completely bizarre, so this encapsulates all that into a Github Action which generates a simple Nuget download.

 Output libs are built for MinSizeRel only, with 4 variants for different platform and threading models.